The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 12.10.
 Glossary#

-• window: A sequence of consecutive values in a time series, often used to compute a moving average.
+• window: A sequence of consecutive values in a time series, used to compute a moving average.

 • lag: The size of the shift in a serial correlation or autocorrelation.